dannydyl/FPGA-SPI-Slave-Multi-Digit-Driver/README.md

 ## Synthesis and Programming

-Instructions on synthesizing the design for a target PLD and programming it using Lattice Diamond are included.
+Instructions on synthesizing the design for the LMX03LF-6900C FPGA target PLD and programming it using Lattice Diamond are included.

-## Documentation

-Additional documentation, including state diagrams and entity declarations for each module, can be found in the `docs` folder.

-## Contributions and Licensing

-Feel free to fork this project and contribute back any enhancements or bug fixes.
-This project is released under the MIT License.

 ## Acknowledgments

 Special thanks to Prof. Ken Short and the TA team for their guidance and support throughout the laboratory exercises.